 In fact, the body of the bearing also wears out with the result that clearance between the body and shaft widens.
 It creates vibrations and noise which may damage the shaft.

 To overcome this problem a bush is fixed in the hole of the block.
 Bush is a hollow cylindrical piece whose outer diameter and length is made according to the hole provided in the body whereas the internal diameter is made equal to the shaft.

 The bush is fixed tight in the body.
-A cylindrical pin may be fixed between the body and bush in order to prevent relative motion in between them.
+A cylindrical pin may be fixed between the body and the bush in order to prevent relative motion between them.